Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 Exercise is a cornerstone of hip arthritis management, but it works best as part of a comprehensive treatment plan.
 These exercises complement:

-- Assistive devices: Using a cane on the opposite side of your painful hip can make exercise safer
+- Assistive devices: Using a cane on the opposite side of your painful hip can make weight-bearing exercises safer and less painful

 Frequently Asked Questions

 Most people notice reduced stiffness within 1-2 weeks of consistent exercise.
 Strength improvements typically take 4-6 weeks.
-Pain reduction can vary—some people feel better within days, while others need several weeks.
+Pain reduction varies—some people feel better within days, while others need several weeks.
 The key is consistency.
+Research shows that people who exercise at least 3 times per week see significantly better outcomes than those who exercise less frequently.

 What if exercise makes my hip hurt more?

 Some muscle soreness is normal when starting a new exercise program, especially 24-48 hours after your first few sessions.
-This should improve as your body adapts.
-However, if you experience sharp pain during exercise, or if pain and swelling get worse and last more than 2 hours after exercising, stop and consult your healthcare provider.
+This is called delayed-onset muscle soreness (DOMS) and should improve as your body adapts.
+However, if you experience sharp pain during an exercise, or if pain and swelling last more than 2 hours after your session, stop and consult your healthcare provider.
+You may need to reduce intensity or modify certain movements.

 Can I do these exercises every day?

-It’s best to start with 2-3 days per week, with at least one rest day between sessions.
-Your muscles need time to recover and strengthen.
-As you build endurance, you can increase to 4-5 days per week if your body tolerates it well.
+It is best to start with 2-3 days per week, with at least one rest day between sessions.
+Your muscles need recovery time to get stronger.
+As you build endurance over several weeks, you can increase to 4-5 days per week if your body tolerates it well.
+Stretching exercises (numbers 3-5) can be done daily because they don’t break down muscle tissue the way strengthening exercises do.

 Should I exercise when my hip is flaring up?

-During severe pain flares, focus on gentle range-of-motion exercises only (like hip circles) and skip strengthening exercises.
-If even gentle movement causes sharp pain, rest for 1-2 days and consult your doctor.
-Once the flare subsides, gradually return to your full routine.
+During a severe pain flare, focus only on gentle range-of-motion exercises (like hip circles and supine rotations) and skip strengthening and cardio.
+If even gentle movement causes sharp pain, rest for 1-2 days and apply ice or heat.
+Once the flare subsides, gradually return to your full routine—don’t jump back to where you left off.

 Do I need special shoes or equipment?

 No special equipment is required for these exercises.
 Wear comfortable, supportive shoes for standing exercises.
-A yoga mat or carpet provides cushioning for floor exercises.
-A sturdy chair is essential for seated exercises and balance support.
+A yoga mat or folded towel provides cushioning for floor exercises.
+A sturdy, armless chair is helpful for seated exercises and balance support.
+As you progress, a light resistance band and 1-2 pound ankle weights are useful but not necessary.

 Are these exercises safe if I have a hip replacement scheduled?